ninefyi/pulumi-challenge-01/README.md

 pulumi up
 ```

-## Deploy all resources and project
+## Destroy all resources and project

 ``` bash
 pulumi destroy